Seirdy/seirdy.one/content/posts/website-best-practices.md

 [^3]: Here's an [overview of PE](https://en.wikipedia.org/wiki/Progressive_enhancement) and [my favorite write-up on the subject](https://whalecoiner.com/articles/progressive-enhancement).

 [^4]: Consider disabling the JIT for your normal browsing too; doing so removes whole classes of vulnerabilities.
-In Firefox, toggle `javascript.options.ion`, `javascript.options.baselinejit`, `javascript.options.native_regexp`, `javascript.options.asmjs`, and `javascript.options.wasm` in `about:config`; in Chromium, run chromium with `--js-flags='--jitless'`; in the Tor Browser, set the security level to "Safer".
+In Firefox, navigate to `about:config` and toggle these options:<pre>javascript.options.ion<br>javascript.options.baselinejit<br>javascript.options.native_regexp<br>javascript.options.asmjs</br>javascript.options.wasm</pre>In Chromium and derivatives, run the browser with `--js-flags='--jitless'`; in the Tor Browser, set the security level to "Safer".